This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHILE YOU ARE HERE:

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - Local anesthesia is medicine used to numb an area of your body that will have surgery or a procedure.
 The medicine may be given in an injection, cream, gel, or patch.

 During your procedure:

-Your caregiver will insert a needle into your breast where the lump was found.
+Your healthcare provider will insert a needle into your breast where the lump was found.
 The needle is attached to a syringe.
-Your caregiver may need to get more than one sample.
+Your healthcare provider may need to get more than one sample.
 X-rays with a monitor or ultrasound may be used to locate the tissue or lump.
 When the needle reaches the lump, fluid or cells are sucked out into the syringe.
 The samples collected will then be sent to a lab for tests.